 - The "Serious Incident" report pro forma should be completed and e mailed to the respective Director, Public Schools NSW.

 - The relevant Regional Sports Co-ordination Officer should be notified.

-- The CHS Executive Officer should be notified.
+- The NSWCHSSA Executive Officer should be notified.

 A "Sporting Competition Incident Report" is to be obtained from the NSWCHSSA office and completed by all schools involved, and forwarded to the NSWCHSSA office within 48 hours of the incident.

 Where a serious incident has been notified, a "Sport Disciplinary Committee" will be convened to investigate, and where appropriate take disciplinary action - see 4.7.5 (c) and (d).

 At the NSWCHSSA level this committee will comprise-

 - Three (3) Vice presidents